ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ### Creating the Graph

-Now, we’ll define the graph structure by adding nodes and edges.
+Now, we’ll define the graph by adding nodes and edges to represent our workflow.

+Here’s the code to construct the graph:

 ```typescript
 const helloWorldGraph = new StateGraph(HelloWorldAnnotation)